How to Go Hybrid for Good

 The need to support hybrid work with an employee engagement solution

-A new study from Harvard Business School indicates that working from the office a mere one or two days per week results in more original work.
-The researchers propose that this setup is the ‘sweet spot’ of hybrid work – giving employees the flexibility they want and need to be creative without isolating them from teammates in a way that hampers productivity.
+A study from Harvard Business School indicates that working from the office a mere one or two days per week results in more original work.
+The researchers propose that this setup is the ‘sweet spot’ of hybrid work – giving employees the flexibility they want and need to be creative without isolating them from teammates in a way that hinders productivity.

 But isolation from teammates is not the only downside of remote work.
 There is also isolation from the company mission, culture, and leadership, a lack of recognition and not knowing who to turn to for help in various areas.
 While working with teammates in the office once or twice a week may suffice to prevent feeling isolated from them, it’s not enough to avoid these further downsides of remote work.